LinuxCommandLibrary

 -p, --primary

-Use the primary selection instead of the default clipboard selection.
+Use the primary selection instead of clipboard

--n, --no-trim
+-n, --trim-newline

--t, --type <mime-type>
+-t, --type mime-type

 CAVEATS